AxionSpire/.github/profile/README.md

 ## AxionSpire ✨
 🏳️‍🌈 *Queer-owned Minecraft server project*

 👋 Hello!
-We are an innovative Minecraft: Java Edition server creating a playable story.
+We an innovative Minecraft: Java Edition server network creating a playable story.

 📚 Our server is heavily based on lore, and we have a cyber-themed backstory behind most things.